Involving suppliers in the Group’s CSR approach

 For example, preliminary studies have shown that both manufacturing efficiency and energy performance can be improved using photovoltaics (Le Puy plant), gas cogeneration (Michelin Italy sites), and the installation of a gas boiler in the Group’s new Brazilian plant.

-Our selection process is based on quality, cost, and performance and seeks to increase procurement from:
+Our selection process is based on quality, cost, and performance and seeks to promote procurement from:

 - Small and medium-sized businesses